matrix-org/thirdroom/docs/websg/api/interfaces/WebSG.UIButtonProps.md

 • `Optional` **width**: `number`

-The width of the element.
+The width of the element in pixels.

 #### Inherited from